Konex/asp.net-mvc/json response/JSON.NET RESPONSE.md

 	s => s.Value.Errors.Select(e => e.ErrorMessage).Join(",")

-The extension method Join is specified as below:
+The extension method Join is specified as below and the whole reason to use this method is to be able to chain the operation together.

 	public static string Join(this IEnumerable<string> src, string separator = "")
 	{